Counting and mining with the shell

 $ wc -l *.tsv > lengths.txt

-There’s no output now since the output went into the file lengths.txt
+There’s no output now since the output went into the file lengths.txt, but

 (or Notepad or any text editor).